October 16, 2017

 Some cases have ended in suicide, either intentionally or because of an accident.
 It may also potentially cause heart failure, especially when combined with other stimulants.

 In some cases, users report a spike in body temperature.
 This effect explains why, in some instances, people have taken off their clothes while under the influence of gravel.
 Some have reported trying to cool off by removing clothing.
 In many cases, paranoia and hyperstimulation will cause users to run away from perceived threats, into traffic, or into other dangerous settings.

 Can Gravel Turn You Into a Zombie or Cannibal?

 Despite dangerous effects, there is no evidence to suggest that gravel makes people act violently.
-At least, not on it’s own.
+At least, not on its own.
 In cases like the Miami attack, where the suspect may be on synthetic cathinones, there may be other factors to consider.
 Eugene was known for violent offenses, including domestic abuse.
-If a person is prone to violence, gravel may be a catalyst for violence but it isn’t necessarily a cause.
+If a person is prone to violence, the gravel drug may be a catalyst for violence but it isn’t necessarily a cause.
 Other cases, like Austin Harrouff, may be caused by psychosis or schizophrenia alone.